Darjeeling Mall, Chowrasta

 Darjeeling Mall - benches for relaxing

-On the left of the police booth is the Coffee Cafe Day, a cafe having both large inside and outside terrace seating.
-On its left you will see benches laid out and people sitting there enjoying the Mall activities.
+, a tea lounge by Golden Tips having both inside seating as well as outside terrace seating.
+Further left you will see benches laid out and people sitting there enjoying the Mall activities.
 There are local vendors who sell tea and other small snack items like alu dum (spiced boiled potato) that are favorites to many as they sit and enjoy the atmosphere.

 Hawa Ghar at Darjeeling Mall

 The structure with a triangular roof is like an elevated stage.
 Chairs are laid out in the mall and people watch the shows sitting or standing on the grounds.
 The elevated platform facing the Mall is used for the program, while the lower space is used for preparations (more like a green room) and also as a kitchen to prepare food that are sold to the audience.
 Hawa Ghar is also used at times to deliver political speeches to the people of Darjeeling by the political leaders and dignitaries.
 On the left of Hawa Ghar there are again benches laid out for people to sit under the pine trees behind which is the grand view of the mountains.